-With our latest release of an analytics dashboard, school and district administrators on Flocabulary Plus district licenses will be able to see the impact of Flocabulary on their students’ vocabulary acquisition across the curriculum and understand where their educators can focus on to accelerate learning.
+With our latest release of an analytics dashboard, school and district administrators and classroom educators on Flocabulary Plus licenses will be able to see the impact of Flocabulary on their students’ vocabulary acquisition across the curriculum and understand where to focus on accelerating learning.

-*Our new vocabulary reporting and practice features are available to users with a district Flocabulary Plus subscription.
+*Our new vocabulary reporting and practice features are available to users with a Flocabulary Plus subscription.

 What’s new with Flocabulary Plus

 General academic (Tier 2) and subject-specific (Tier 3) vocabulary words are woven through the Flocabulary lesson sequence, providing students with multiple exposures and practice opportunities.
 Students are introduced to the key vocabulary words in the video, which are used in context in the lyrics or script.
 The accompanying activities provide additional opportunities for exposure and practice, building in complexity to help students master vocabulary.